-Waterco International in Singapore (WI) This Entity focuses on sales in Asian countries, other than Malaysia and China, where we have our own trading entities.
+Waterco International in Singapore (WI): This Entity focuses on sales in Asian countries, other than Malaysia and China, where we have our own trading entities.
 WI also provides technical assistance to our Indonesian entity and has been able to contribute to the growth of the latter.
-Performance during the year was steady.
+Performance during the year was steady with a small increase in external sales.